ManolisDia/ManolisDia/README.md

 # Manos Diamandakis

 Software developer in London.
 Ex-hospitality, now building things with code.

+Mainly mobile but I dabble in whatever seems fun and whatever I need to for Foundermatcha.

 Failure is Good.

 ---